 If your email tool allows for segmenting on-the-fly the way Mailchimp does, there are some interesting ways it can be used.
 Communicate regionally-specific information to customers only in that place, such as your presence at an upcoming conference, or what recent regional conditions or legislation means for using your products.

 You can also select your most engaged subscribers, such as the ones who have opened your most recent messages to them, and reach out with a more concrete sales message, while offering your less engaged subscribers a piece of awareness or evaluation stage information.
 Segmenting lets your email messaging be more tailored to the person who is going to open it.

-While a primary function of email marketing and automation for ecommerce is selling, a large portion of the B2B marketing space requires educating, and then convincing.
+While a primary function of email marketing and automation for ecommerce is selling, a large portion of the B2B digital marketing space requires educating, and then convincing.
 In complex, highly regulated industries, an informed and empowered customer is a high-quality customer.
 Uneducated customers can cause headaches and red tape.
 With proactive marketing, you can draw in clients who are more likely to perform due diligence, and understand why your products and policies are the way they are.

 If your B2B marketing needs new ideas and technologies, get in touch with ATAK Interactive for a free B2B marketing campaign consultation.
 We love to sit down with businesses and find ways to overcome their biggest marketing challenges.